Jonas David: Loan to Würzburger Kickers

 Until the winter break of the 2019–20 season, David was the fifth central defender on the depth chart under new head coach Dieter Hecking, behind Rick van Drongelen, Timo Letschert, Ewerton and Gideon Jung.
 In addition to one appearance as a substitute in the 2.
 Bundesliga, he made 8 appearances in the Regionalliga for HSV II.
 In late January 2020, David moved to 3.
 Liga club Würzburger Kickers on a six-month loan.
 Under head coach Michael Schiele, he was utilised in 5 of 6 possible games before the season was suspended due to the COVID-19 pandemic.
 In four of the matches he appeared instead of the injured Daniel Hägele in central defense alongside team captain Sebastian Schuppan.
 After the season was resumed after almost two and a half months, David missed the last 9 games due to a muscle injury.
 Without him, Würzburger Kickers climbed from 10th to 2nd place and won promotion to the 2.
 Bundesliga.

 2020–21 season

 For the 2020–21 season, David returned to Hamburger SV, who had once again missed promotion to the Bundesliga, ending in 4th place during his absence.
 Before the season, he signed a four-year contract extension, keeping him at the club until 30 June 2024.

 Loan to Hansa Rostock

 On 29 August 2023, David joined Hansa Rostock on a season-long loan.

 Release by Hamburger SV

 David's contract with Hamburger SV was terminated by mutual consent on 1 September 2024.

 WG Tirol

-After leaving HSV Hamburg, he joins WSG Tirol as a free agent.
+After leaving Hamburger SV, he joins WSG Tirol as a free agent.